automl/HPOlib/docs/source/manual.rst

 How to run your own optimizer
 =============================

+Before you integrate your own optimization algorithm, make sure that you know how the HPOlib is structured and read the section :ref:`structure`.
 The interface to include your own optimizer is straight-forward.
 Let's assume that you have written a hyperparameter optimization package called BayesOpt2.
 You tell the HPOlib to use your software with the command line argument